 "Today, we stand with Lancaster in its commitment to end the rhetoric of conflict and help this community heal," he added.
 "This is a significant representation that Lancaster is open to anyone - regardless of race, nationality, color or creed."

 Ron Hasson of the California State Conference of the NAACP said, "Lancaster has committed in the agreement to respect the rights of families to live where they choose, no matter how they pay their rent."

 "We wanted city officials to understand that the way they talked about families, and the actions they took, too often brought fear into families' homes and their hearts," he added.
-"Today we thank them for committing to honor both the letter of the law and the spirit of the struggle for freedom and civil rights."

 In their lawsuit, the community organizations accused both Lancaster and Palmdale of harassing recipients of federal Section 8 housing vouchers - mostly black and Latino families - by having sheriff's deputies accompany Housing Authority of the County of Los Angeles (HACoLA) investigators on routine compliance checks of their rented homes.

 More than 2,400 families in Lancaster receive Section 8 housing vouchers to help pay their rent.

 Both Palmdale and the county Board of Supervisors agreed to a settlement back in January that prevented sheriff's deputies from participating in further compliance checks unless HACoLA investigators can document a legitimate threat to their safety.

 As recently as August, however, Parris continued to defend the practice, saying courts have upheld 96 percent of the Section 8 voucher terminations prompted by the now-defunct "fraud investigation program."

 He called the program "indispensable" for ensuring that only qualified people were receiving federal rental assistance, and added HACoLA should reimburse the city for the $400,000 it had spent defending itself against the lawsuit.